Mega Adventure Park

-Mega Adventure Park – Singapore is located on the Sentosa Island, home to several of Singapore's main attractions.
+Mega Adventure Park - Singapore is located on the Sentosa Island, home to several of Singapore's main attractions.
 The park features the MegaZip flying fox, which spans 450m, flies at 60 km/hour, passing over the island's jungles and beaches.
 The park also includes a 36-obstacle treetop ropes course (MegaClimb), a 15-meter free fall simulator (MegaJump), and bungee-assisted trampolines (MegaBounce).

 Attractions

 MegaZip

 The main attraction is a 450 m zip-line which takes participants from the peak of Imbiah Hill, 75 m above ground level and at a speed of up to 60 km/h, across a jungle, a beach, the sea, and ending on a man-made island off Siloso Beach.
 Participants are connected to the zip-line by a customized "zipper" that rolls them down the line from the start to the end.

 MegaClimb

-MegaClimb is an aerial obstacle course featuring three levels of ropes courses installed around eucalyptus trees at a height of 15 metres (49 feet).
-Designed to challenge participants of varying skill levels, the course offers a thrilling outdoor adventure experience.

-Safety

-Participants are provided with full-body harnesses and are connected to continuous belaying systems to ensure safety throughout the course.

-Course Details

-Each of the three levels of MegaClimb includes 12 obstacles, featuring a variety of challenges such as: